amythompson9/WebDevBootcampC9/YelpCamp/v1/readme.md

 * Add in Bootstrap

 #Creating New Campgrounds
-*Setup new campground POST route
+* Setup new campground POST route
-*Add in body-parser
+* Add in body-parser
-*Setup route to show form
+* Setup route to show form
-*Add basic unstyled form
+* Add basic unstyled form

+#Style the campground page
+* Add a better header/title
+* Make campgrounds display in a grid